garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 5 Routing.md

     private let routingSceneGraphics = AGSGraphicsOverlay()
     ```

-1. In `ViewController.init`, instantiate the `RoutingTouchDelegate`s that you just declared.
+1. In `ViewController.init`, after the call to `super.init`, instantiate the `RoutingTouchDelegate`s that you just declared.
 This instantiation will change completely and become more complicated when you set up the actual routing, but for now, we’re just doing graphics, and the instantiation is only one line each:

     ```
     routingTouchDelegateMap = RoutingTouchDelegate(graphics: self.routingMapGraphics)